AntonioPeinado/git-course/03-basis.md

 ### Delete local changes

-If wanting to un-stagge your `uncommited` changes you can do it by using `stash` command.
+If wanting to un-stage your `uncommited` changes you can do it by using `stash` command.

 ```bash
 git stash